acesadaf/Entity-Relationship-Identifier-/README.md

 # Entity-Relationship-Identifier
 A deep Natural Language Processing pipeline which successfully classifies the relationship between two marked entities.
 This relationship is a two-part identity: first, we must classify the nature of the relationship between the entities, and then we must classify the direction of that relationship.
+This Readme will briefly go over the features used, the libraries necessary to run this, and results.

+## Feature Engineering

+We perform the following in order to generate various features
+* Tokenization and Lemmatization
+* Part of Speech tagging
+* Dependency Parse
+* Word Sense Disambiguation (WSD)
+* WordNet Features
+* FrameNet Features
+* VerbNet Features

 This project is written in Python.
 I will describe the libraries and files needed, and describe how to run the project, here.

-## Libraries
+## Required Libraries
 You will need the following Python libraries for this project to work normally:
 * Gensim
 * NLTK